Ethan Allen Park Natural & Cultural History

 The city’s attention eventually turned elsewhere and the tower fell into disrepair.
 With carriage roads overgrown, the tower vandalized, the park entrance gated to cars, and the trolley line long-extinct, the park became an inaccessible, myopic blank spot in the New North End for decades.
 Eventually, an infusion of interest by motivated Burlingtonians synergized with new city leaders who cherished open space began growing.
 In 1983, the tower was repaired, and Ethan Allen Park was reopened [9].

-Today, the tower gates are unlocked each morning from Memorial Day to Indigenous People’s Day by passionate neighborhood volunteers.
+Today, the tower gates are unlocked on Weekends from Mother’s Day to Memorial Day, then daily through Indigenous People’s Day by passionate neighborhood volunteers.
 Along with their set of keys, these “Tower Keypers” carry a long legacy of community pride in one of Burlington’s most celebrated parks.
 Recreational users continue to seek out this preserved forestland for the same reasons as those visiting Ethan Allen Park over a century ago: to enjoy one of Burlington’s most beloved natural landscapes and unmatched overlooks.

 Reference: